DuncanCragg/OnexOS/README-App.md

 _This is a description of what I'm working on now, not what the app does yet!_

-# OnexOS
+# LinkCraft

-OnexOS is an Android app that gives you and your family a 3D creative space where you can all build 3D objects and places and write and post 2D notes and documents around in virtual rooms.
+LinkCraft is an Android app that gives you and your family a 3D creative space where you can all build 3D objects and places and write and post 2D notes and documents around in virtual rooms.

 ### What's it for?

-You can use OnexOS as a family creative space, a thinking space or a sharing space; have fun exploring each other's creations, working together and sharing 3D and 2D objects.
+You can use LinkCraft as a family creative space, a thinking space or a sharing space;
+have fun exploring each other's creations, working together and sharing 3D and 2D objects.

 ### What's it like to use?

-You build everything in OnexOS from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.
+You build everything in LinkCraft from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.
 Both 3D room walls and furniture and 2D messages and documents are built from these flat panels.

-### How does the 2D stuff work in 3D?

-You can add text or images to any panel.
-Unlike in Minecraft, text on our panels uses proper rounded fonts and you can paste your photos on them!
+You can add text or photos to any panel, to make a message, a post or a sign.
+Unlike in Minecraft, text on our panels uses proper rounded fonts, not blocky ones!

-In addition, there are panels that know about layout, so you can drop paragraph panels onto or into them, and they're rendered lined up.
-You can then re-order the stack of paragraph panels easily.
-Similarly, there's a chat panel, where the stack of message panels it contains can only be added to at the end.
-Such panels have scrollers, too.

 ### What's novel about it?